segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/insider/index.md

 **Stream**

-Isnider uses a server-side track method to send data to Segment.
+Insider uses a server-side track method to send data to Segment.
 These events are then available in any destination that accepts server-side events, and available in a schema in your data warehouse, so you can query using SQL.

 The default behavior is for Insider to pass the `uuid` (unique user ID) associated with the user as the `userId`.
 This is the same `userId` that Insider originally receives from the downstream destination with Segment.
 You can easily change the identity attribute to `email`, `phone number`, `uuid`, or any _custom attribute_.
 If the selected identifier is not present or you want to pass additional identifier under `anonymousID`, Insider is capable of sending a secondary selected identifier as `anonymousID`.